gjbex/Fortran-for-programmers/docs/hands-on/README.md

    through 20 to the screen.
 The Fibonacci number fib(*n*) for *n* is defined as fib(*n* - 1) + fib(*n* - 2), and fib(0) = 1, fib(1) = 1.

+   As an extra challenge, implment a non-recursive Fibonacci function, and compare the performance of the recursive and the non-recursive version.

 1. Write a procedure that modifies a 2D array passed as an argument, and modifying it in-place.
 The elements of the 2D array should be set to 0.0 if the element's absolute value is less than a given real number that is given as the second